Betty Furness: Career

 One of television's most recognizable series of commercials had Furness opening wide a refrigerator door, intoning, "You can be sure ... if it's Westinghouse."
 (The spots were so well known they were often parodied: one Mad magazine gag imagined the words on a neon sign, with a few key letters burned out: YOU CAN ..SU.E IF IT'S WESTINGHOUSE!")

 Furness hosted ABC's Penthouse Party which ran for 39 episodes from September 1950 to June 1951.
 Furness was a regular panelist on the CBS panel show What's My Line? in 1951.
-She appeared in a series of live mysteries on ABC, under the weighty title Your Kaiser Dealer Presents Kaiser-Frazer "Adventures In Mystery" Starring Betty Furness In "Byline" which ran in November and December 1951, and again on ABC in syndication in the fall of 1957.
+She appeared in a series of live mysteries on ABC, under the title Your Kaiser Dealer Presents Kaiser-Frazer "Adventures In Mystery" Starring Betty Furness In "Byline" which ran in November and December 1951, and again on ABC in syndication in the fall of 1957.
 The series was produced by the DuMont Television Network and ran on DuMont under the title News Gal.

 From January 1, 1953 through July 3, 1953, she appeared in her own daytime television series Meet Betty Furness, which was sponsored by Westinghouse.
 The quarter-hour talk program was broadcast on Friday mornings on CBS.
 In 1959, a new Westinghouse president decided to drop Furness, possibly because he wished to impose his own ideas on the company, and suggested getting a new, slightly younger spokeswoman.
 Despite some resistance from the company marketing department, he won out and Furness was released from her contract at the end of 1960.
 Her final spots for Westinghouse were seen within the CBS News coverage of the July 1960 Los Angeles Democratic Convention, the August 1960 Chicago Republican Convention and the evening of November 8 election returns.
 She then attempted to move into a less commercialized role in television, but found herself too closely associated with advertising to be taken seriously.
 During this time, she worked on radio and also on behalf of the Democratic Party.

 Furness has two stars on the Hollywood Walk of Fame, for her contribution to motion pictures at 1533 Vine Street and for her contribution to television at 6675 Hollywood Blvd.